iotaledger/iota.rs/documentation/docs/libraries/nodejs/api_reference.md

 **Returns** a promise resolving to the account balance.

-### MessageFinder
+### BlockFinder

-Gets a message by indexation key or identifier.
+Gets a block by indexation key or identifier.

 #### initialAddressIndex(index): Promise<string[]/>